nowitsabby/dark-rpg-nextjs/assets/srd/endeavours/example.md

 __Themes:__ Trade

-To ensure a great enough flow of rarities and favoured pickof strange goods, the Rogue Trader must go before his peers for assistance.
+To ensure a great enough flow of rarities and favoured pick of strange goods, the Rogue Trader must go before his peers for assistance.
 Some Rogue Traders are reluctant to enter into such compacts, either through suspicion or a misplaced sense of loyalty to the ideal of the Warrant of Trade.

 #### Objective 2: Establish a Hive World Market